1. A Beautiful Place to Live

 Now, my grandkids enjoy visiting the county, and my older son enjoys road and mountain biking here.
 The grandkids enjoy hiking, the library, the playground at Deer Run, and rollerblading on the Salt Creek Trail.

-I appreciate that we only have three stoplights and are the most heavily forested county in the state.
-I appreciate the parks and trails, outdoor recreation opportunities, artist colony tradition, galleries, and the easy commute to larger cities (Columbus, Indianapolis, Bloomington).
-You can drive about anywhere in the county and experience great views.
 The peak periods of traffic are predictable; we have a surge in visitors who appreciate the fall foliage and the families that support the regional and state cross-country meets.
 Popular events at Indiana University (IU) can generate a surge in traffic.
 Online shopping and one- to three-day deliveries have been an unexpected amenity.

 I have lived on the east side of Indianapolis in Irvington and in Westfield in Hamilton County.
 I have seen and experienced unprecedented urban growth where farm fields are converted into shopping malls, high-density housing, and apartment complexes.
 This creates more traffic density and longer commute times.